Translational Epigenetics Laboratory

 Current lab members:

-Dr. Athanasia Mizi (Senior postdoc) studied Biology at the National and Kapodistrian University of Athens, where she also undertook her PhD studies under the supervision of Prof. George Rodakis on the molecular evolution of molluscan mtDNA.
+Dr. Athanasia Mizi (Senior postdoc) studied Biology at the National and Kapodistrian University of Athens, where she also undertook her PhD studies under the supervision of Prof. George Rodakis on the molecular evolution of mtDNA.
 Before joining our lab, Athanasia did her first post-doctoral work with Dr. Paul Brinkkoetter on the role of the key mitochondrial factor, TFAM, in kidney function.
-Currently Athanasia is working on miRNA-centered 3D networks; she is funded by the UMG.
+Currently, Athanasia is working on senescence-centered 3D chromatin networks; she is funded by the UMG.

 E-mail: athanasia.mizi [at] med.uni-goettingen.de